-Fewer days commuting Many white-collar workers enjoyed the flexibility of remote work during the pandemic but remember: The work-from-anywhere revolution isn't a possibility for everyone.
-Only 23% of Brits agree that the increase in remote work has caused them to reconsider where they live and work.
-However, this rises to 33% amongst those aged 35-44 and 40% amongst Millennials (aged 25-34).
-Those in London are most likely to say remote working has made them reconsider where they live and work (28%).
-Meanwhile, those in the Southwest of England are the least likely (17%).
-After more than a year of pandemic stress, Brits want technology to help lighten their mental burden.
-As we recover, Brits will only entertain solutions that simplify their lives and don't add to their cognitive load.
+Fewer days commuting

+Many white collar workers enjoyed the flexibility of remote work during the pandemic, but remember: The work-from-anywhere revolution isn't a possibility for everyone.

+Only 35% of Americans agree that the increase in remote work has caused them to reconsider where they live and work.

+After more than a year of pandemic stress, Americans want technology to help lighten their mental burden.
+As we recover, Americans will only entertain solutions that simplify their lives and don't add to their cognitive load.
 But these expectations can be hard to meet - the competition between platforms and ecosystems is heating up and forcing many smaller players to choose sides and join walled gardens, often to the frustration of their customers.

 How do brands meet these evolving needs and deliver innovations that simplify our lives as we re-enter the world?
-According to our recent research paper "Rethinking the Purpose and Meaning of Leadership," 69% of surveyed leaders globally believe learning from their employees, customers and communities is critical in the coming year, and that begins with listening to employees, like Microsoft did before sharing guidance on hybrid work.
+According to our recent research, "Rethinking the Purpose and Meaning of Leadership," 69% of surveyed leaders believe learning from their employees, customers and communities is critical in the coming year, and that begins with listening to employees, like Microsoft did before sharing guidance on hybrid work.

-CASE STUDY: MICROSOFT OFFERS GUIDANCE FOR NAVIGATING THE RETURN TO WORK One of the biggest transitions in the recovery phase will be the re-imagining of physical office spaces.
+CASE STUDY: MICROSOFT OFFERS GUIDANCE FOR NAVIGATING THE RETURN TO WORK

+One of the biggest transitions in the recovery phase will be the re-imagining of physical office spaces.
 Employers must react to new expectations from employees and determine the right rhythm of how and where employees work in this new world.
-Towards that end, Microsoft recently published a playbook sharing some of what it has learned to date from conversations with customers, partners, and employees, including data, research, and best practices designed to help organisations navigate the evolving work norms.
-Microsoft shared this information in the context of its own hybrid return-to-work strategy across multiple channels - including a post on CEO Satya Nadella's LinkedIn and a public playbook featuring a message from Chief People Officer Kathleen Hogan - to educate customers on the Microsoft tools available to them.
+Towards that end, Microsoft recently published a playbook sharing some of what they've learned to date from conversations with customers, partners, and employees, including data, research, and best practices designed to help organizations navigate these evolving work norms.

+Microsoft shared this information in the context of their own hybrid return-to-work strategy across multiple channels - including a post on CEO Satya Nadella's LinkedIn and a public playbook featuring a message from Chief People Officer Kathleen Hogan - to educate customers on the Microsoft tools available to them.
 The announcement also outlined how the company's employee experience cloud, Microsoft Viva, and Return to Workplace solution, can benefit companies evolving their return-to-work strategies.
 It's a great example of a forward-looking narrative that will help the company's customers navigate the recovery phase.

-Technology is at the heart of the recovery - and that's an opportunity How important is technology to the UK's pandemic recovery?
+Technology is at the heart of the recovery - and that's an opportunity

+How important is technology to America's pandemic recovery?
 Very.
-This may be the most important historical moment for tech since Internet usage exploded in the early 2000s.
-In fact, 43% of Brits say technology is the most important tool we have as we navigate a reimagined world.
+This may be the most important historical moment for tech since internet usage exploded in the early 2000s.

+In fact, 50% of Americans say technology is the most important tool we have as we navigate a reimagined world.